nguyenvinh2/Async-Inn/README.md

 ## Database buildout of Hotel Management using DOTNET Web Application.

 This is a basic C# Web Application specifically written to create and manage a database structure of a Hotel.
+It utilizes a SQL Relational Database to store all entries.

 V0.9 creates front end interfacing allowing users to manipulate the database via browser.

 V0.91 uses Dependency Injection so that the Controllers for Hotels, Rooms, and Amenities no longer directly interact with the database.
 Also some update CSS stylings.

+V1.0 is deployed using Azure Web Services.
+It can be found at: http://asynninn.azurewebsites.net/

 This application uses DOTNET Framework to generate the webpages.